A collection of effective resources, ideas, and practices for keeping parents informed and involved all year long

 - Ask children to dictate the "story" about their work as they create a piece of art.

-- Record examples of three-dimensional work created in various learning centers, such as art and woodworking projects, block towers, and culinary creations.
-Viewing photos later can help children recall and comment on the thinking and problem solving involved with their work. * Create a slide show for family nights about children's development in the program.
-(Use presentation software for a computerized slide show.)
+- Take pictures of three-dimensional work created in various learning centers, such as art and woodworking projects, block towers, and culinary creations.
+Viewing photos later can help children recall and comment on the thinking and problem solving involved with their work.
+You can also create a slideshow for family nights about children's development in the program.

 - Use video for staff training purposes.
 The same video segment can be viewed in a variety of ways, including looking at traits of individual children, recording how learning centers are used, selecting samples for documentation, and analyzing what these samples convey.

 Technology can help strengthen partnerships with parents.
-Use journals, e-mail, Web sites, or online electronic portfolio systems to communicate and collaborate, together monitoring children's growth and development.
+Use journals, email, websites, apps, or online digital portfolio systems to communicate and collaborate, together monitoring children's growth and development.

 Putting It All Together

 Laurie, a teacher of 5- and 6-year-olds, set up a simple spreadsheet on her laptop.
 As each child reads, she quickly adds his reading level.
 The spreadsheet allows her to manipulate all information entered.
-She can look at an individual's progress or pull out information about class trends.
-With a few mouse clicks, she can produce an appealing and informative graph.
+She can look at an individual's progress, pull out information about class trends, or even produce an appealing and informative graph.
 Children and parents are thrilled to see growth portrayed so dramatically in this way.

 Trying New Technology

 To accurately assess your equipment needs and answer questions about selecting and using new technologies, it's important to consult with others who are experienced in using that technology.
 Parents of children in your group or other tech-savvy community members may be delighted to share their expertise.
-Online, the NAEYC Technology Caucus offers the website Technology and Young Children (www.techandyoungchildren.org ) and an Internet discussion group on this topic.
+Online, the NAEYC Technology Caucus offers the website Technology and Young Children on this topic.